Bennu is a 28-year-old writer, gamer and philosopher from sunny Queensland, Australia.

 Another nitpick that I have with the game is the lack of Ludger dialogue in the game.
 Given how many decisions Ludger has in terms of dialogue responses, it's a true shame that his voice is actually muted until new game plus when you have the option to switch it on.
 While I appreciate the developers trying to make Ludger an 'avatar' for the player, it nevertheless does become a bit jarring at times.
 Having the option from the start would have been a much better decision I think.

-Jobs & Exploration
+Jobs and Exploration

 Outside of combat, players can explore the various terrains, villages and cities that make up the nations of Elympios and Rieze Maxia.
 Pretty much the entirety of Rieze Maxia returns from the previous game along with a heavily expanded nation of Elympios.
 The city of Trigleph is expanded upon along with the new cities of Duval and Drellin and the return of Helioborg Fortress.
 There are also some new and familiar highroads and landmarks that return as well in between locations.

 In the cities, players have the chance to purchase weapons, armour, items and various other equipment for their journey and rest at a local inn.
-Cities are also where players can form their main party outside of main story or side-story chapters and can undertake job requests from a job board to earn gald and job experience.
+Cities are also where players can form their main party outside of the main story or side-story chapters and can undertake job requests from a job board to earn gald and job experience.
 Some job requests are unique while others are marked as elite monster hunts where players can defeat powerful creatures for a significant payday.

-Levels & Allium Orbs
+Levels and Allium Orbs

 As mentioned earlier, there are a total of nine playable characters in the party.
 The level cap for this game has been raised from 99 to a whopping 200 which means that players will be grinding for quite a while in order to reach this mammoth goal.
-Thankfully, party members automatically get HP (Health Points), TP (Technical Points) and stat boosts each time they level up as opposed to the previous game.
+Thankfully, party members automatically get HP (Health Points), TP (Technical Points) and stat boosts each time they level up, as opposed to the previous game.

 Lilium Orbs aren't present in Tales of Xillia 2.
 After the schism was dispelled at the end of the previous game, the Lilium Orbs were overloaded with mana and stopped working.
 Instead, this game introduces the new Allium Orb system in which the dead Lilium Orbs are worked with a series of elemental extractors to learn new abilities and artes.
 New extractors are unlocked over the course of the game which allow players to further customise their party by selecting which elemental path they want their character to proceed down.
 Given enough time, characters can learn every skill and arte that is available to them provided that one periodically changes to a different elemental extractor.

-Kitty Dispatch & Poker
+Kitty Dispatch and Poker

 Tales of Xillia 2 also includes two fun mini-games in the form of Kitty Dispatch and Poker.
 Kitty Dispatch sees Rollo venture off to previously visited locations in order to find goods to collect and other kitties to recruit.
 This system also allows players to obtain rare items that can't normally be obtained anywhere else either to sell or to fulfill certain job requests.